4th graders are using their reading skills to take notes while reading comparative texts together.

 989-875-3047

-Here are our January students of the month!
-These students represented positive character strengths throughout the month of January!
-Congratulations
+Here are our February Students of the Month!
+These students represented positive character strengths throughout the month of February!
+Congratulations!